xynehq/jaf/examples/flight-booking/README.md

 The example shows how to:
 - Create tools using the ADK's `createFunctionTool` with object-based configuration
-- Convert ADK tools to FAF format using Zod schemas
+- Convert ADK tools to JAF format using Zod schemas
 - Build agents that use multiple tools
 - Coordinate between specialized agents
-- Integrate with FAF's server infrastructure
+- Integrate with JAF's server infrastructure
 - Handle different customer levels (standard, premium, VIP)

 ## Available Agents